anjaghub/datascience_project_2023/meeting_notes.md

 ## 05.05.2023 Next Steps
 - Decided on only using comments (posts have different structure, often only title no body, also relatively small sample size)
-- Decided on creating separate datasets per year and limit the number of comments per year to max 100.000
+- Decided on creating separate datasets per year and limit the number of comments per year to max 100.000 (randomly chosen)
 - Thus expect to have at most 1m comments in total (faster to process)
 - Decided to keep "climate" and "change" in body (and remove for specific tasks)
-- We will remove some common HTML tags which occured in topic modeling
 - Anja adapts pre-processing file accordingly
 - Anja runs topic detection on final data and separately per year
     - Possible to incorporate weighting of posts by score (i.e. upvotes - downvotes) in topic selection?
 - Felix runs several text classification models (sentiment, emotion, climate is concern)
 - Yvonne (/Felix) will assess final results and create some visualizations (and/or a fancy JavaScript based interactive dashboard ;)
     - Sentiment/emotion/climate-concern shares over time (in total)
     - Analysis of most prominent topics (over time)
     - Emotions/sentiment of hot topics (over time)
-- Should not forget about bias.
-Results based on comments (probably mainly of white, young males from western countries with high screen time -> maybe Luis can find out more about average reddit users)
+- Should not forget about bias, i.e. data is not representative for whole (western) population.
+Results based on comments probably mainly of white, young males from western countries with high screen time (-> maybe Luis can find out more about average reddit users)

 ## 27.04.2023 Topic Decision
 - Research questions which we want to propose: